Skip to Content

 Next to Source Files

-Isolation of type tests placed next to source files is complicated, but not impossible.
-A hypothetical project could look like this:
+Isolation of type tests placed next to source files requires a bit more configuration.
+A project structure could look like this:

 • MethodLikeKeys.ts